-Solargraphy allows you to take very long exposure photos that show the path of the sun.
-These can range from 24 hours to even several months!
+Solargraphy is a camera technique using basic pinhole cameras and photosensitive paper to capture the sun’s path over hours, days, or months.
+You don’t need lenses or a dark room to develop your images, just the sun, a soda can, and photo paper.
+These long exposures can range from 24 hours to even several months!
 My photo shown here was taken over 24 hours, from about 10pm to 10pm, to capture the sun streaking over my home.

 This is an easy project that would be fun for photographers looking for something different to try, as well as kids and parents who are looking for projects to supplement art and science lessons.
 You can use SunCalc to find the directions and path of the sun in the places you’re planning to put your cameras (there is also a MoonCalc site too!).